a-ma72/rainflow/README.md

 ### Features of this package
  1. Modular architecture in two layers:
-    - Module _rainflow.c_ (with _rainflow.h_) holds all necessary functions for rainflow counting and histogram extraction.
+    a) Module _rainflow.c_ (with _rainflow.h_) holds all necessary functions for rainflow counting and histogram extraction.
 You may select multiple optional features at compile time:
     `RFC_MINIMAL`: To use core functions for rainflow counting only (for porting to µControllers for example).
     `RFC_TP_SUPPORT`: Turning point storage.
     `RFC_HCM_SUPPORT`: HCM algorithm (Clormann/Seeger).